iwinyeung/Swift-Portfolio/README.md

 </p>

 # 3D XYZ Spinner
-This animation stimulates a physics demonstration of a vector spinner.
-Using private variables, VStacks, HStacks, and image functions, a spinner can be created in the x-y-z perspective.
+This animation stimulates a physics demonstration of a spinner.
+Using private variables, VStacks, HStacks, and image functions, a spinner is animated in the x-y-z perspective.
+Using vectors, it is possible to animate this without the use of imported visuals or the Main.storyboard.
 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/XYZspinner/spinner.gif)

 # Calculator